OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Generate-ODTLanguagePackXML/README.md

 This PowerShell function will create a new XML file that can be used to deploy additional languages packs to a computer with Office 365 ProPlus already installed.
 This XML is used with the [Office Deployment Tool (ODT)](http://www.microsoft.com/en-us/download/details.aspx?id=36778) to deploy Office Click-To-Run products.

 Deploying Office language packs can be challenging in organizations that have to support many different languages.
-This script provides a way to automate the deployment of Language packs.
+This script provides a way to automate the deployment of Language Packs.

 You can control the bit and language IDs that are needed for the deployment.